Specifying and Staging Mixed-Initiative Dialogs with Program Generation and Transformation: Specifying Dialogs with Concepts of Languages

+We developed a computational model for specifying and implementing \mi\ dialogs, centered around this `model one path, yet support many paths' theme.
+The fundamental aspect of our model supporting that theme is our novel use of program transformations (e.g., partial evaluation) and other concepts from programming languages (e.g., functional currying) to specify and stage \mi\ dialogs.

-In this notation a dialog is specified by an expression of the form $\frac{X}{Q}$, where $X$ represents a concept from programming languages and $Q$ is a list representing the questions in the dialog (being specified).
-The main idea in this notation is that the set of episodes specified by an expression of this form correspond to all possible ways that a function parameterized by the questions in the denominator can be partially applied, and re-partially applied, and so on, according to the concept in the numerator.
-This notation was introduced in~\cite{vt-staging} and re-visited in~\cite{WWW2004}.
-Here, we enrich it with additional language concepts and modify its semantics.
+Our model involves a notation for dialog specification in a compressed manner using these and other concepts~\cite{vt-staging,WWW2004}.
+In this notation a dialog is specified by an expression of the form $\frac{X}{T}$, where $X$ represents a program transformation or language concept and $T$ represents a list of terms, where each term represents either a question (of the dialog) or a sub-dialog (introduced below) in the dialog being specified.
+Each expression represents a set of episodes.
+The main thematic idea is that the set of episodes specified by an expression of this form correspond to all possible ways that a function parameterized by the terms (e.g., dialog questions) in the denominator can be partially applied, and re-partially applied, and so on progressively, according to the semantics of the transformation operator or language concept in the numerator.\footnote{This notation was introduced in~\cite{vt-staging} and revised in~\cite{WWW2004}.
+Here, we enrich it with additional concepts and modify its semantics.} For instance, we use the concept of $I$\textit{nterpretation}~\cite{EOPL3} to specify a dialog where \textit{all} the responses to all dialog questions must be communicated in a single utterance (e.g., Q: `Please select a size.'
+A: `Small, dark roast, no cream.'), such as { $\frac{I}{\textrm{blend cream size}}$ = \{$\prec$(blend cream size)$\succ$\}}, because interpreting a function requires that \textit{all} arguments be supplied at the time of the call, corresponding to a complete evaluation.
+Similarly, we use the concept of $C$\textit{urrying} to specify a fixed dialog, such as { $\frac{C}{\textrm{blend cream size}}$ = \{$\prec$blend cream size$\succ$\}}, where only one fixed episode is permitted.
+Currying transforms a function $f_{uncurried}$ with type signature $(p_1 \times p_2 \times \cdots \times p_n) \rightarrow r$ to a function $f_{curried}$ with type signature $p_1 \rightarrow (p_2 \rightarrow (\cdots \rightarrow (p_n \rightarrow r) \cdots)$, such that $f_{uncurried}(a_1, a_2, \cdots, a_n) = (\cdots ((f_{curried} (a_1)) (a_2)) \cdots) (a_n)$.
+Currying $f_{uncurried}$ and running the resulting $f_{curried}$ function has the same effect as progressively partially applying $f_{uncurried}$, resulting in a dialog spread across multiple stages of interaction (i.e., questions and answers), but still in a fixed, prescribed order (e.g., Q: `Please select a size.'
+A: `Small,' Q: `Please select a blend.'
+A: `Dark roast,' Q: `Please specify whether you want room for cream.'
+A: `Yes.').